lohedges/sbt/README.md

 ## Benchmarks

-The `search_by_triplet` executable can be used to measure the performance of the algorithm on the IPU hardware.
+The `search_by_triplet` executable can be used to measure the performance of the algorithm on MK2 IPU hardware.
 A number of events are loaded from file and processed on individual tiles of the IPU.
 (Modulo the number of events, i.e. events are replicated to fill the IPU.)
-When run, the program measures timing statistics for data transfer to the IPU, the algorithm run time, and data transfer from the IPU back to the host.
-Throughput mesures (number of events per second) are reported as a raw value, i.e. the algorithm compute speed only, and as an overall value that accounts for the _full_ run time, i.e. including data transfer (which will be optimised in future).

-Currently the benchmarks are only applicable to MK2 IPU hardware, since the size of data buffers have been tuned to the size of the MK2 tile memory.
-At present, due to memory restrictions, we are only able to utilise 3 of the hardware threads on each tile, hence throughput could potentially be doubled if it is possible to restructure the algorithm, or lower the memory footprint of the intermediate data structures required by the algorithm.
+When run, the program measures timing statistics for running batches of events on four IPUs.
+To run in batches we make use of _remote buffers_ on the IPU, which reside in the IPU exchange memory.
+This allows us to store replicates of buffers up to 256MiB in size, from which we can transfer data to/from the IPU tiles.
+Due to this size restriction, we can currently only utilise a single thread per IPU tile due to the size of the remote buffers needed for the algorithm.

+The code allows us to test different strategies for arranging the data transfer and compute.
+We have tried a sequential process where data transfer and compute are alternated for each of the IPUs simultaneously, and a ping-pong approach where we alternate data transfer and compute between pairs IPUs.

+* _Sequential_: All IPUs load data from the exchange, then compute, then copy back to the exchange.
+This is repeated `num_batches` times.

+* Ping-pong: IPUs 0 and 1 copy data from the exchange while IPUs 2 and 3
+compute.
+IPUs 0 and 1 then compute while IPUs 2 and 3 copy results back to the exchange.
+This is repeated `num_batches` times.
+(Note that the first and last iterations are different, to account for data not being on the IPU tiles to begin with.)

+After testing the above approaches we have found that throughput saturates after around 20 batches.
+In addition, the sequential method was found to give better performance, with a throuhput of roughly 1.5x that of the ping-pong.

+In addition to throughput measurements, the benchmark program also validates that the output of the replicates is identical.

 To run the benchmarks:

 ```
-./search_by_triplet num_ipus
+./search_by_triplet
 ```

-where `num_ipus` is in the range 1 to 4.
-(This defaults to 1.)
-If no IPU device is found, an `IPUModel` emulator will be used and the specified number of IPUs is ignored.
-(In this situation, timing statistics are meaningless.)
-Running the program using 4 IPUs should give output like:
+Running the program should give output like:

 ```
 Scanning event directory...